marigold-ui/marigold/.changeset/early-berries-speak.md

 ---
-"docs": patch
+'docs': patch
-"@marigold/components": patch
+'@marigold/components': patch
 ---

-remove all warnings in gatsby build
+aria-label for all usages of select component use SSR Provider which is exported from package components/Provider in Gatsby wrapper